 The Planetary Health Academy was set up in spring 2020 by the German Climate Change and Health Alliance e.V.
 (KLUG).
 While globally the world was put on a hold we were looking for opportunities to move on.
 More than ever we learned that human health depends on the health of the surrounding environment.
 The Planetary Health approach examines this interplay between human health, political, economic and social factors and the natural systems of our planet.
 Finally, the insight of the interplay between human and planetary health highlights the need to take action.

 As education on Planetary Health was more or less unavailable within the health care sector we took the chance of online lectures and created the first lecture series of the Planetary Health Academy.
-After the great success of our first cycle with more than 4000 registrations, we are continuing our work – join us for the second round!
+After the great success of our first cycle with more than 4000 registrations, we are continuing our work and are currently setting up our third cycle starting in May 2021 – join us for the third round!
 As a free online live lecture series with leading experts in the field of Planetary Health, we will deepen our understanding and enlarge our perspective on the interdisciplinary field of Planetary Health.
 We will not only focus on the consequences of man-made ecological destruction – namely the loss of biodiversity, climate change, pollution, and change of land use – but also point to windows of opportunity and find solutions to these problems that can help both humans and the environment thrive.
 Our knowledge will help us to become change agents and to make transformation happen.

-The second round of the Planetary Health Academy is an addition to last summer’s first round.
-It is a complete course in itself which you can also join if you do not know the lectures of our first lecture cycle.
-Yet, we put special emphasis on important aspects of Planetary Health that we did not cover comprehensively in the first round, such as gender perspectives, international dimensions and urban planning.
-The course will hereby also provide new insights for all participants of the first lecture cycle, while being a stand-alone course for new participants alike.
+The third round of the Planetary Health Academy is an addition to the previous lecture rounds.
+It is a complete course in itself which you can also join if you do not know the lectures of our first or second lecture cycle.
+Yet, we put special emphasis on important aspects of Planetary Health that we did not yet cover comprehensively, such as clinical perspectives, landuse and agricultural systems or biodiversity loss.
+The course will hereby also provide new insights for all participants of the previous cycles, while being a stand-alone course for new participants alike.

 Sylvia Hartmann is a medical doctor.
 She is a founding member and the vice-chair of the German Climate Change and Health Alliance.
 Early during her studies she got interested in the larger influences on human health.
 Her engagement at the intersection between climate change and health started at the German Medical Students’ Association.
 As a delegate of the International Federation of Medical Students’ Associations she participated twice at the UN Climate Change Conference in 2017 and 2018.
 Sylvia Hartmann has been a speaker for the young generation of doctors on the topic of planetary health at several events auch as the World Health Summit or the Nobel Prize Dialogue.